-According to the deep-dive market assessment study conducted by Growth+ Reports, the global medical simulation market was pegged at ~US$ 1.7 billion in 2020.
-The market is expected to witness a CAGR of ~14.4% from 2021 to 2031.
+According to the deep-dive market assessment study conducted by Growth+ Reports, the global medical simulation market was pegged at ~US$ 1.69 billion in 2021.
+The market is expected to witness a CAGR of ~12.8 % from 2022 to 2030.

-New product launches, increasing focus on patient safety and rising awareness regarding the use of medical simulation are some of the key factors driving the medical simulation market.
-However, higher cost required for the development and maintenance of these models are likely to restrain the market to a certain extent.
+Entry of new companies in this market and new product launches, increasing focus on patient safety and rising awareness regarding the use of medical simulation are some of the key factors driving the medical simulation market.
+However, the higher cost required for the development and maintenance of these models are likely to restrain the market to a certain extent.

 After the sudden COVID-19 outbreak that originated from China, it rapidly started spreading across the globe.
 This situation gave rise to critical ‘just-in-time’ training for all the medical personnel.
-Medical simulation industry helped to cope up with this situation as it supported communities by providing healthcare education and training to recruited medical emergency resources.
-Many societies and organizations carried out webinars and training sessions to support simulation training during the COVID-19 pandemic.
+Medical simulation techniques helped to cope up with this situation as it supported communities by providing healthcare education and training to recruited medical emergency resources.
+Many societies and organizations carried out webinars and training sessions to support simulation training during the COVID-19 pandemic eg. from collecting swabs for Covid tests to taking care of Covid patients all training was done virtually and knowledge was shared globally.
 For instance, The Society for Simulation in Europe (SESAM) actively supported simulation training during the COVID-19 pandemic.
-The Society for Simulation in Healthcare (SSH) also hosted a series of webinars about simulation and training for COVID-19.
+The Society for Simulation in Healthcare (SSH) also hosted a series of webinars on the use of simulation for training for COVID-19 management.

-Increasing use of medical simulation in medical institutes has led to increasing demand for simulators.
+The increasing use of medical simulation in medical institutes has led to increasing demand for simulators.
 To meet the increasing demand, companies operating in the market are continuously launching new products in the market.
 For instance, in Oct 2019, Stratasys launched a new printer, the J750 Digital Anatomy 3D Printer.
 The printer replicates the feel, responsiveness, and biomechanics of human anatomy in medical models.
-Similarly, in Jan 2019, Limbs & Things launched New Simulation Products at International Meeting for Simulation in Healthcare (IMSH) in San Antonio.
+Similarly, in Jan 2019, Limbs & Things launched new simulation products at the International Meeting for Simulation in Healthcare (IMSH) in San Antonio.
 The company launched 6 products namely Male Rectal Examination Trainer, Shoulder for Injection – Palpation Guided, Abdominal Examination Trainer, Chest Drain & Needle Decompression Trainer, PROMPT Flex Birthing Simulator, and SONON Ultrasound Imaging System.

-Higher purchasing cost of medical simulators and higher cost required for maintenance of these simulators are likely to hamper the market growth.
+As it is a new technology, the cost of manufacturing devices is high so the selling of instrument cost is also high and higher costs required for maintenance of these simulators are likely to hamper the market growth.
 Moreover, incomplete mimicking of human body functions has also limited the use of these simulators.
 However, simulation companies are increasingly focusing on developing more realistic models that will mimic most of the human body organs and their functions.
 Such initiatives and further development of more realistic products are likely to overcome this challenge in the future.

-Regionally, Asia-Pacific is anticipated to witness highest CAGR during the forecast period.
+Regionally, Asia Pacific is anticipated to witness the highest CAGR during the forecast period.
 Rising healthcare expenditure, increasing government fundings, and growing awareness regarding medical simulation are some of the key factors driving its demand in the APAC region.
-Moreover, new product launches has also played a key role in driving the medical simulation market.
-For instance, in June 2020, West China School of Nursing of Sichuan University launched its first virtual nursing simulation platform for COVID-19.
+Moreover, new product launches have also played a key role in driving the medical simulation market.
+For instance, in June 2020, the West China School of Nursing of Sichuan University launched its first virtual nursing simulation platform for COVID-19.
 The platform aims to provide teaching to medical students, and knowledge of epidemic prevention and control among the public.